Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 Let's see what happens in the generator.
 At the beginning, when α = 0, nothing changes.
 All the contribution of the output is from the previous low resolution layer (16x16).
 Then, as α is increased, the new layer (32x32) will start getting its weights adjusted through backpropagation.
 By the end, α will be equal to 1, meaning that we can totally drop the "shortcut" used to skip the 32x32 layer.
 The same happens to the discriminator, but the other way around: instead of making the image larger, we make it smaller.

-3. Once the smoothing is done, keep training the generator and discriminator.
+3. Once the transition is done, keep training the generator and discriminator.
 Go to step 2 if the resolution of current generated images is not the target resolution.

 *But, wait a moment...*
 ...isn't this upsampling and concatenation of new high resolution images something already done in [StackGANs][StackGANs] (and the new [StackGANs++][StackGAN++])?
 Well, yes and no. First of all, StackGANs are text-to-image conditional GANs that use text descriptions as an additional input while ProGANs don't use any kind of conditional information.
 But, more interestingly, despite both StackGANs and ProGANs using concatenation of higher resolution images, StackGANs require as many independent pairs of GANs - which need to be trained separately - per upsampling.
 You want to upsample 3 times?
 Train 3 GANs.
 On the other hand, in ProGANs only a single GAN is trained.
 During this training, more upsampling layers are *progressively* added to upsample the images.
-So, the cost of upsampling 3 times is just adding 3 layers on training time, as opposed of training from scratch 3 new GANs.
-In summary, ProGANs use a similar idea from StackGANs and they manage to pull it off more elegantly, with better results and without extra conditional information.
+So, the cost of upsampling 3 times is just adding more layers on training time, as opposed of training from scratch 3 new GANs.
+In summary, ProGANs use a similar idea from StackGANs and they manage to pull it off elegantly, with better results and without extra conditional information.

 As a result of this progressive training, generated images in ProGANs have higher quality and training time is reduced by 5.4x (1024x1024 images).
 The reasoning behind this is that a ProGAN doesn't need to learn all large-scale and small-scale representations at once.
 In a ProGAN, first the small-scale are learnt (i.e. low resolution layers converge) and then the model is free to focus on refining purely the large-scale structures (i.e. new high resolution layers converge).